Andy-Hutch/Andy-Hutch/README.md

 ---

-### ✅ Skills Demonstrated in My Projects
+### ✅ **Skills Demonstrated in My Projects**

-- Strong data handling, analysis, and reporting capabilities
+- Advanced data handling, analytics, and executive-level reporting for risk and compliance scenarios
-- Automation and workflow optimization to improve efficiency
+- Automation of repetitive processes and workflows—boosting efficiency and audit readiness
-- Attention to detail, structured documentation, and process management
+- Precision in documentation, data accuracy, and end-to-end process management
-- Problem-solving and applied technical skills across cybersecurity and analytics
+- Proven problem-solving and technical execution across cybersecurity, GRC, and analytics challenges

 ---